cleveradssolutions/MediationSDK/Readme.md

 1. Clean Assets (Require)

 <b>Important!</b>
-For successful work gradle 3.2.0 required!
+For successful work <b>gradle</b> 3.2.0 required!
 If you using Unity 2018.3 and less you should check you gradle version.
 Go to

 <b>"*Unity Folder*\Editor\Data\PlaybackEngines\AndroidPlayer\Tools\GradleTemplates"</b>